Supadhyay/python-ml-basic/README.md

 # python-ml-basic
-Working on learning ML + Python and committing my exercises on this repo
+Working on learning ML + Python and committing my exercises to this repo